 Realizing it would do little good to get yourself so riled up, you turn back and gaze down at your desk, taking slow, deep breathes in an attempt to calm yourself down.

+That's right, you needed to keep your cool.
 You had a long day ahead of you, after all, and dwelling on the negative would only serve to make it feel longer than it was.

 You were going to get through this, one way other another.